Tellusant/docs/articles-posts/polusim-business-impact.md

 ## Accuracy
 Achieving high accuracy is a given.
 The predictions have to be robust enough that everyone agrees: "this is as good as we can do it".
 Accuracy and model validation is important during the first year; later this should be routine, automated follow-ups.
 There will always be learnings to enhance of PoluSim.

+_**Old improvised local approaches shall be banished, yet local insights shall be captured**_.
+By doing this, the enterprise will move in sync with shared expectations.

+**OLD TEXT ENDS**

 ## Operating Level Logic and Language

 <p align="center">
 <img  src="assets/images/performance/tellusant-operating-level.svg" width="300" alt="PoluSim operating-level performance dimensions: Efficiency-Consistency-Accuracy">
 </p>

-**OLD TEXT.
-TOO BE REPLACED**

-_**Old improvised local approaches shall be banished, yet local insights shall be captured**_.
-By doing this, the enterprise will move in sync with shared expectations.

 <p align="center">— — —</p>
 We suggest having this mindset when installing PoluSim.
 It should be part of new digital and AI-based solutions aiming at transforming the enterprise and its workflows.